sam0x17/s3cmd-shim/README.md

 be fully seamless.

-The script will set up your environment so that the latest s3cmd shell script is located at `~/.s3cmd_shim/s3cmd` and will add this to your path.
-If you use ash or zsh or fish or something weird you may have to manually add `~/.s3cmd_shim/` to your path.
+The script will set up your environment so that the latest s3cmd shell script is located at `~/.s3cmd_shim/s3cmd` and will add this to your PATH.
+If you use ash or zsh or fish or something weird you may have to manually add `~/.s3cmd_shim/` to your PATH.

 ## Updating / Uninstalling
-To uninstall clone the repo and `./uninstall.sh`.
-If you care, you will need to manually remove the PATH entries from the usual locations.
+* To uninstall, clone the repo, `cd` into it and run `./uninstall.sh`.
+If you care enough, you can also manually remove the PATH entries from the usual locations.

-To update, just re-run the installation one-liner and you should be good.
+* To update, just re-run the installation one-liner and you should be good to go.

 ## Status
 - [X] tested and working, even on macos